exonum/exonum-python-client/README.md

 After invoking the sign method, we get a signed transaction.
 This transaction is ready for sending to the Exonum node.

-To see more examples and find out how to work with proofs go [here][proof].

 ### Getting Data on the Available Services

 ```python